for-giobbe/PAINT/markdowns/part_4.md

 In the figures only the modules which have a significative (wether positive or negative) correlation to AD_S / AD_L / CT_S / CT_L are represented.
 Moreover, modules which also have a correlation of the same direction to respectively AD_0 / CT_0 are excluded.
+Modules are named as increasing numbers and attached they have the total number of genes they consist of.

-While for DE analyses we used the raw gene-counts matrix as input, WGCNA requires normalized counts and for this purpose the [vst-normalized](https://www.rdocumentation.org/packages/DESeq2/versions/1.12.3/topics/varianceStabilizingTransformation) TPMs.
+**NB:** for DE analyses we used the raw gene-counts matrix as input, but WGCNA requires normalized counts;
+the script here leverages [vst-normalized](https://www.rdocumentation.org/packages/DESeq2/versions/1.12.3/topics/varianceStabilizingTransformation) TPMs.
 Moreover - as suggested by authors [here](https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/faq.html) -
 we resticted the Gene Network inference to the transcripts which are consistently expressed troughout all samples (at least 20 raw-counts in each samples).